Oklahoma City Burn Injury Attorneys

-If someone’s careless or negligent actions caused your burn injury, you might be entitled to compensation.
+You might be entitled to compensation if someone’s careless or negligent actions caused your burn injury.
 The Oklahoma City injury lawyers of Abel Law Firm can represent you and provide the legal services you need to hold the at-fault party liable for their misconduct.

-According to the World Health Organization, approximately 180,000 people die from a burn injury every year.
+According to the World Health Organization, approximately 180,000 people die annually from burn injuries.
 Dangerous working conditions, fires, car accidents, and many other incidents can lead to burns.
 A burn’s severity can range from minor to life-threatening.
 Some can lead to ongoing pain, disfigurement, or physical disability.

 Someone suffering from a burn injury might require surgery to repair the damage to their skin, nerves, and other structures.
 Many people need to attend physical therapy or rehabilitation treatment to regain mobility in the affected limb.
 Others end up with severe psychological trauma and require counseling or prescription medications.

 An incident causing burns can upend your whole life.
-That kind of accident not only causes physical damage but can also ruin your self-confidence if you’re left with scars.
+That kind of accident causes physical damage and can ruin your self-confidence if you’re left with scars.
 The accident and your resulting injuries could lead to anxiety, depression, or post-traumatic stress disorder.
 The medical treatment you need to recover can put you in severe debt.
 If you can’t afford to see a doctor or get treatment, you won’t get the chance to heal.

 At Abel Law Firm, our Oklahoma City burn injury attorneys know the burden you’re facing.
-You can depend on us to fight for the justice you deserve and seek the maximum compensation you need to cover your total losses.
-Find out more about how we can help by calling us at (405) 239-7046 right now for a free consultation.
+You can depend on us to fight for the justice you deserve and seek the maximum compensation to cover your losses.
+Find out more about how we can help by calling us at (405) 239-7046 for a free consultation.

 Different Degrees of Burns

 Burns are common injuries that damage skin and kill skin cells.
-Many people recover without the need for hospitalization and don’t suffer long-term health problems.
+Many people recover without hospitalization and don’t suffer long-term health problems.
 However, some require emergency medical care to prevent life-threatening complications.

 Three main degrees of burns indicate the severity of the injury and how much damage occurred: